Progressive Domain Adaptation with Contrastive Learning for Object Detection in the Satellite Imagery: Related Work

-Domain adaptation techniques are used to handle the problem of domain change between source and target data sets.
-In the last couple of years, the Generative Adversarial Network (GAN) has played a very critical role in solving the domain shift problem.
-Multitask generative adversarial network (MTGAN) upsamples blur small images into clear fine-scale images with the multitask GAN module and improves object detection \cite{bai2018sod}.
-The GAN-based approach expands object detection in consumer images to other domains \cite{hsu2020progressive, saito2019strong}.
-Adversarial learning has been applied to align the distribution of characteristics between domains and perform progressive domain adaptation to address the problem of large domain gaps \cite{hsu2020progressive}.
-Edge-enhanced superresolution GAN (EESRGAN) improves the detection of small objects using a super-resolution GAN, an edge-enhanced network (EEN) and a detection network \cite{rabbi2020small}.
-However, previous research has focused on consumer image data sets.
-Satellite images differ from these because they introduce domain shifts due to lighting variations, geographic views and weather.
-Currently, there is no benchmark on domain adaptation for satellite image datasets for object detection task.
+\textbf{Domain Adaptation for Object Detection} Domain Adaptation techniques are used to handle the problem of domain change between source and target data sets.
+In the last few years, the unsupervised Generative Adversarial Network (GAN) has been critical in solving the domain shift problem.
+The GAN-based approach expands object detection in consumer images to other domains.
+The GAN-based domain adaptation model uses Gradient Reversal Layer (GRL) to learn domain invariant features.
+Hsu et al.\cite{hsu2020progressive} use adversarial learning to align the distribution of characteristics between domains and perform progressive domain adaptation to address the problem of significant domain gaps.
+Saito et al. show domain adaptation should not be rigorous and uniform at every point in feature space, and careful inspection is required to align features that are very close to the inter-class boundary to achieve optimal results \cite{saito2019strong}.